giorgosskl08/architecture-project/Report.md

             ```
             $ ../build/ARM/gem5.opt -d fib_results_MinorCPU4GHz configs/example/se.py --cpu-type=MinorCPU --cpu-clock=4GHz --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
              ```
           The operational frequency refers to the processor's operational clock cycles per second.
 This means that by increasing the frequency the execution must be faster.
-We can confirm that by the results on the `statistics.txt` file.
+We can confirm that by the results on the `stats.txt` file.
 More specifically we observed subduplication of the total simulated time in both CPU models with the quadruplication of the operational frequency.